alolis/www.alexanderlolis.com/blog/authorization-in-a-microservices-world.md

 Like I have already mentioned, the above is one way to do it, and it works well.
 You could go with something that is more general-purpose and advanced like a policy engine (e.g [OPA](https://www.openpolicyagent.org/)) but I assure you that they are definitely not a free meal either, nor without limitations.
 Once again, it comes down to the details of your own system and what you are trying to achieve.

+*(UPDATE 23/05/2022): [Cerbos](https://github.com/cerbos/cerbos) recently came to my attention which follows this "contextual" approach I am describing above.
+Maybe you can check it out as well!*

 ### Potential problems

 I would like to briefly mention a few situations that you might come up against as a heads up and what you can try to do in order to solve them.